alpoimvc/5mintask/README.md

 list item, a page showing some details about the movie should be displayed.

 Possible improvements (not implemented due to lack of time):
- - Organize styles better (either leveraging the MUI's theme, or using classes)
+ - Organize styles (either leveraging MUI's theme, or using classes)
  - Better responsiveness
  - More loading indicators